FirstMark Capital

 FirstMark is a venture capital firm based in New York City.
 FirstMark invests in early-stage technology companies, frequently as the first institutional investor and leading the rounds it participates in.
 Notable investments include Pinterest, Shopify, DraftKings, Stubhub, Airbnb, Upwork, Riot Games, and Frame.io.

 History

-FirstMark was founded in 2008 by Amish Jani and Rick Heitzmann as a spinoff from Pequot Capital Management.
+FirstMark was founded in 2008 by Amish Jani and Rick Heitzmann.
 The co-founders started the firm based on their core belief that New York was set to become the dominant global hub for technology startups.

 Since inception, FirstMark has raised 10 funds with dedicated funds for both early- and growth-stage investments.
 As of 2024, the firm has $3.5B in committed capital.

 Team

 As of 2024, the firm has four investing partners: Rick Heitzmann, Amish Jani, Matt Turck, and Adam Nelson.
 Rick Heitzmann has been named to the Forbes Midas List for five consecutive years, and Amish Jani has been twice recognized as one of the top 100 seed investors by Business Insider, with similar honors from the New York Times and CB Insights.